Ernie Cant: Biography

-Born in Stoke Newington, Cant joined the Young Socialist League at the age of fifteen, and immediately became involved with the successful campaign against wage reductions at the Thames Iron Works.
+Born in Stoke Newington, Cant joined the Young Socialist League at age 15, and quickly became involved with the successful campaign against wage reductions at the Thames Iron Works.
 He was appointed as the organiser of the Young Socialist League in 1912, and then as the London organiser of its parent group, the British Socialist Party (BSP) in 1914.
-He was part of the majority opposing British involvement in World War I, and wrote extensively in the party newspaper, The Call.
+He was in the BSP's majority faction opposing British involvement in World War I, and wrote extensively in the party newspaper, The Call.

-Due to his opposition to the war, Cant registered as a conscientious objector and was imprisoned in 1917.
-Two years later, with the war over, he commenced a hunger strike in protest at his continued incarceration, and was soon released.
-He was then appointed as the BSP's Scottish organiser, and in this role took part in the discussions which formed the Communist Party of Great Britain (CPGB).
-The party appointed him as its first London District Organiser, although he left the position in mid-1925.
+Due to his war opposition, Cant registered as a conscientious objector and was imprisoned in 1917.
+Two years later, with the war over, he commenced a hunger strike to protest his continued incarceration, and was soon released.
+He was then appointed the BSP's Scottish organiser and, in this role, participated in the discussions that formed the Communist Party of Great Britain (CPGB).

-Later in 1925, Cant was one of twelve leading figures in the CPGB arrested on a charge of sedition and was imprisoned for six months.
-On release, he relocated to South Wales, where he spoke in support of miners during their lock-out, then moved to the Soviet Union, working for the International Class War Prisoners Aid Movement and the Comintern.
+The CPGB appointed Cant as its first London District Organiser, although he left the position in mid-1925.
+Later in 1925, he was one of twelve CPGB leaders arrested on charges of disseminating seditious Communist literature, and encouraging others to violate the Incitement to Mutiny Act.
+He was imprisoned for six months.
+Upon his release, he relocated to South Wales, where he spoke in support of miners during their lock-out.
+He then moved to the Soviet Union, and worked for the International Class War Prisoners Aid Movement and for the Comintern.

-From the early 1930s, Cant was the CPGB organiser in Nottingham, where he attempted to build support among miners, and was also active in the local co-operative movement.
-He was sacked from his CPGB post, but party leader Harry Pollitt intervened to help him find work with the Russian Oil Products company, and he remained a CPGB member until his death in 1982.
+Beginning in the early 1930s, Cant was the CPGB organiser in Nottingham, where he attempted to build support among miners, and was also active in the local co-operative movement.
+He was sacked from his CPGB post, but party leader Harry Pollitt intervened to help Cant find work with the Russian Oil Products company.
+Cant remained a CPGB member until his death in 1982.